 Save Patient Access to Vein Care

 We need your attention to a serious matter that we are all facing.
-Vein care practices are facing a payment crisis of a 22% reduction of current 2021 Medicare payment across almost all of the superficial and deep venous CPT codes effective January 1, 2022.
-If this were to occur, we can expect commercial payments to drop, as these typically will mirror Medicare rates in time.
+Vein care practices are facing a payment crisis of a 22% reduction to the current 2021 Medicare payment across almost all of the superficial and deep venous CPT codes effective January 1, 2022.
+If this were to occur, we could expect commercial payments to drop, as these typically will mirror Medicare rates in time.

-Our AVLS Healthcare Policy Committee has made it clear to me and to Dr. Kathleen Gibson, AVLS President-Elect, that the proposed 2022 Medicare reimbursement cuts will reverberate for years on office-based care if they are enacted as proposed in 2022.
-Many office-based clinics will not be able to survive these cuts once they spill over to Medicare Advantage and non-Medicare payers.
+Our AVLS Healthcare Policy Committee has made it clear that the proposed 2022 Medicare reimbursement cuts will reverberate for years on office-based care if they are enacted as proposed.
+Many office-based clinics would not be able to survive once these cuts spill over to Medicare Advantage and non-Medicare payers.
+Could your practice?

-Along with other partner specialties, AVLS is mobilizing to protect patient access and fair payment, but it will take significant resources to be successful.
-Your AVLS is executing now on both a regulatory front and a legislative front, but our efforts will require urgent funding that is above and beyond normal member dues.
-Your contribution will directly fund Federal emergency advocacy efforts to defend fair payment and patient access to care.
+Along with other partner specialties, AVLS is mobilizing to protect patient access and fair payment.
+The AVLS is executing now on both a regulatory front and a legislative front, but our efforts will require urgent funding that is above and beyond normal member dues.
+Your contribution will directly fund Federal emergency advocacy efforts to de fend fair payment and patient access to care.

-Get involved by providing the needed financial resources to allow the AVLS to engage expert support and research to make our case for this advocacy challenge.
-The Save Patient Access to Vein Care Defense Fund will ensure appropriate vein care payment and your patients' access to care for years to come.
+Get involved by providing the needed financial resources to allow the AVLS that benefits yourself and your colleagues.
+The Save Patient Access to Vein Care Defense Fund ensures appropriate vein care payment and your patients' access to care for years to come.

-Why should you contribute?
 As an example, the proposed 2021-2022 CMS reduction in CPT code 36475 (Radiofrequency, 1st vein treated) will be about $302 in the office setting for every claim.
 To protect your practice and your patients, your AVLS Leadership is urgently asking you to contribute today.
-Ask yourself if a contribution to the Save Patient Access to Vein Care Defense Fund could be the best investment you ever made.
+A contribution to the Save Patient Access to Vein Care Defense Fund could be the best investment you ever made.

 By Dr. Stephen Daugherty, AVLS Healthcare Policy Committee Chair, AVLS Board Director